Nercury/rust-and-opengl-lessons/README.md

 # rust-and-opengl-lessons
-Collection of example code while learning OpenGL in Rust
+Collection of example code for learning OpenGL in Rust